MicrosoftDocs/fabric-docs/docs/data-warehouse/ingest-data.md

 - Explicit transactions
 - ADF and pipelines

 The COPY command feature in [!INCLUDE [product-name](../includes/product-name.md)] Warehouse uses a simple, flexible, and fast interface for high-throughput data ingestion for SQL workloads.
 In the current version of [!INCLUDE [product-name](../includes/product-name.md)] Warehouse, we support loading data from external storage accounts only.
-Loading data directly from a [!INCLUDE [product-name](../includes/product-name.md)] Lakehouse item or shortcut using the COPY command will be supported in a future version.

 You can also use TSQL to create a new table and then insert into it, and then update and delete rows of data.
 Data can be inserted from any database within the [!INCLUDE [product-name](../includes/product-name.md)] workspace using cross-database queries.
 If you want to ingest data from a Lakehouse to a warehouse, you can do this with a cross database query.
 For example: